jssql1234/docs-sqlacc/docs/usage/stock/stock-report.md

     ![print-stock-month-end-balance1](../../../static/img/usage/stock/stock-report/print-stock-month-end-balance1.png)

-3. You can set your filters, you can filter yout stock month end by location, and stock group and item
+3. You can set your filters to filter your stock month end by location, stock group and item

     ![print-stock-month-end-balance2](../../../static/img/usage/stock/stock-report/print-stock-month-end-balance2.png)